BoG’s withdrawal of FX support: Most importers don’t use official forex – Bright Simons

-A tweet by Bright Simons indicated that the move will come to naught because “most importers don’t use official forex.”
+A tweet by Bright Simons indicated that the move will come to nought because “most importers don’t use official forex.”

 The Bank of Ghana (BoG) has signalled that it will no longer provide FX support for imports of more than eight items imported into the country.